MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 8. At the end of the **Criteria** section, in the **Criteria** definition area, select the **Area** criterion, and in the empty box, set the value to **Compliance**.
 When the criterion is complete, it resembles **[Change Request] Area equals Compliance**.
 9. Select **Display**, and in the **Columns to display** list, select **Status**, **Classification Category**, and **Description**.
 Then, select **OK**.

-## Step 9 - Create a new change request template
+## Create a change request template

 In this step of the Woodgrove Bank customization scenario, Ken creates a template for the new compliance change request type; the template is named **Apply AppLocker Software Policy to Computer**.
 The new template helps ensure consistency among all the change requests of this type, and it helps ensure the correct workflow behavior.

  The following procedure provides only the high-level steps for creating a new template in the Service Manager console.
-For the complete procedure for creating a new template, see [How to Create Change Request Templates](./change-activity-mgt.md).
+For the complete procedure for creating a new template, see [How to create change request templates](./change-activity-mgt.md).

-### Create a new template
+### Create a template

+To create a template, follow these steps:

 1. In the Service Manager console, specify the following as the name of the template: **Apply AppLocker Software Policy to Computer**.
 2. Set the class to **Change Request**.